rafabaptista/news-app/README.md

 # News App

 This repo is a personal template for future projects following the principles of the clean architecture using MVVM.
-It integrates the Flicker api, and display random dog images fom Flicker.
-It still under development...
+It integrates the News API, and display a list of News based on Source...

-* minSdkVersion: 23
+* minSdkVersion: 30
 * targetSdkVersion: 33

 ## Dependencies: